Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 `TypeQualifierDefault` is the solution.
 One can simply declare that all types in a package are not nullable by default, and additionally annotate nullable parts where it's necessary (or vice versa)
-- The naming of default JSR 305 annotation may be rather confusing:
+- The naming of default JSR-305 annotation may be rather confusing:
 `javax.annotation.Nullable` does not actually have the same meaning as nullable types in Kotlin, it only means that nullability is unknown unlike the `javax.annotation.CheckForNull`.
 So a library maintainer may want to introduce